How to Write a Literature Review | Search, Group, Synthesize, and Find the Research Gap

 What this page helps you do first

-- Useful for proposals, theses, and journal preparation
+- Works for proposals, course papers, theses, and journal drafts

-- Group sources by theme, method, or timeline
+- Group papers by theme, method, population, or theoretical lens

 - Open with the mainstream conclusion on one theme